Teatro de Romea

 This resilient theater has weathered two destructive fires, and continues to be one of the most important cultural centers throughout Spain.

-Once known as Prem Prakash Talkies, this former single-screen theater is now Golcha Cinema, a multiplex theater in Jaipur.
-Opened in 1954, the theater is part of a family business run by the prominent Golcha family, involved in film distribution in India.
+Once known as Prem Prakash Talkies, this former single-screen theater is now a multiplex movie house – and one of the oldest operating in Jaipur.
+Opened in 1954, the theater is part of a family business run by the prominent Golcha family who were heavily involved in film distribution in India.

-The Golcha Cinema is known not only for its popularity but for its location on Chaura Raasta, which translates to “wide street”, and connects to the City Palace – home to the Jaipur Royal Family.
-Just opposite of the Cinema, is the former Film Distributors Lane where “Alam Ara” was released, the first full-length Indian talkie film to screen in North India in the 1930s after Mumbai.
+The prime location of the pink Golcha Cinema is perfectly placed on Chaura Raasta which connects to City Palace – home to the Jaipur Royal Family.
+Just opposite the Cinema, is the former Film Distributors Lane where “Alam Ara” was released, the first full-length Indian talkie film to screen in North India in the 1930s after Mumbai.

 Already have an account?
 Log In